-Step 2: Connect your iPhone to your computer using a USB or a WiFi connection.
+Step 2: Launch TouchCopy and connect your iPhone to your computer using a USB cable.

 Step 4: Select the contact whose Call Logs you wish to print.